Transient dynamics of a magnetic impurity coupled to superconducting electrodes: exact numerics versus perturbation theory: Current-phase relation

 \section{Current-phase relation}

 In this section, we show the current-phase relation for some $U/\Gamma$ values using exact DMRG calculations, Fig. \ref{Appendix:IvsPhi}.
 In the non-interacting situation, the current is always positive.
 It exhibits a non-sinusoidal shape due to the high transmission chosen.
-In contrast, for $2<U\Gamma<4$ we note a sudden transition of the current from a positive to a negative value.
+In contrast, for $2<U/\Gamma<4$ we find a sudden transition of the current from a positive to a negative value, associated to the ground state change from singlet to doublet.
 Finally, for larger values of the interaction strength, the current is reversed with respect to the $U/\Gamma=0$ case, showing a sinusoidal dependence on $\phi$.